wt153/intl_generator/README.md

 Intl_generator
 ====

+This is a fork of intl_translation to have an up to date version.

 This package provides message extraction and code generation from translated messages for the [Intl][Intl] package.
 It's a separate package so as to not require a dependency on analyzer for all users.